vanhauser-thc/qemu_taint/README.md

 This is meant for [afl++](https://github.com/AFLplusplus/AFLplusplus).
 Checkout afl++, then in the afl++ repository execute `cd qemu_taint && ./build_qemu_taint.sh`.
-To use it just add the -T flag to afl-fuzz.
+To use it just add the -A flag to afl-fuzz.

 ## How to use stand-alone